aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 You should see your Lambda code appear in the IDE.

+Study the lambda code:

+1) Upon being triggered by the IoT Sensor, the lambda function extracts the relevant data point from the sensor. <br/>
+2) The Lambda function then invokes the ML model you created earlier <br/>
+3) The lambda function notifies AWS Iot that a prediction has been made <br/>
+4) If the prediction is faulty (```python pred == 1```), the Lambda function sends a message to SNS (you will need to create SNS topic in next step)

-### Create an SNS topic
+### 7.1 Create an SNS topic

+To receive a notification if the prediction is faulty, you create SNS topic and subscribe your email to this topic.
 In the AWS Console, navigate to SNS and Click Topics on the left hand panel.

 1. Create Topic<br/>
 2. Enter a name --> Create Topic<br/>